 In case you have not yet assessed the life cycle of your mission critical application to cloud migration, you can read this eBook which shall give you deep insight before proceeding do a cost estimate analysis

 |Key Activities to Be Costed

-|Planning and Oversight||The first cost estimateing activity in the cloud migration approach is the Planning and Oversight.
+|The first cost in cloud migration cost estimation is the Planning and Oversight.
 Also known as the discovery and planning phase.
-Key decision makers are engaged with the long term view, & strategic partners/vendors engagement.
+Key decision makers should engaged with the long term view, & also engage with strategic partners/vendors.
 An internal assessment is done to map against various available options for cloud migration.

 |The most critical early phase in a cloud migration project is application assessment.
 This phase will determine which cloud migration approach should be used for each application.
 Rehost (Lift and Shift), Revise, Rearchitect, Rebuild, Replace considerations in this phase.

 |The actual cost of moving the application from its existing location to the cloud.
 If your staff doesn’t have the expertise or time to handle app redesign/ migration, you may have to outsource some of the tasks to third-party certified partner companies.
-Oracle has few select Cloud certified MSE partners who can consult, build, deploy, migrate and manage all your cloud efforts in a single contract.
+Oracle has few select certified Cloud Service Provider Expertise (CSPE) who can consult, build, deploy, migrate and manage Oracle and Non-Oracle workloads, and all your cloud efforts in a single contract.